-Effectiveness of using transcranial electrical stimulation in addition to monopharmacotherapy in post-covid syndrome with depressive symptomatics and sleep disorders
+Effectiveness of transcranial electrical stimulation as an adjunct to monopharmacotherapy in post-COVID syndrome with depressive symptoms and sleep disturbances

 Full Text